-RAPT 460 Ministries with Children and Families
+RAPT 460 Ministries with Children and Families S odd (3 SH)

 This course prepares students for ministries with children and families.
 Students learn prevalent theories and philosophies about accompanying children, parents, siblings, and other significant mentors in their spiritual journeys.
 They examine resources, programs, weekday education, policies, supervision, and methodologies for effective ways that they church can meet the needs of contemporary families.